 Final Thoughts About This Album

 From a popular culture perspective, this album wouldn’t rank very high in that regard.
 Since the lyrics are fantasy based and not based in reality, people wouldn’t pay as much attention to it.
 Overall, Awaken the Guardian gets a score of 80 out of 100 points mainly because of John Arch’s hard to understand and strained high pitched shrieks.
 This would be the last album to feature John Arch on vocals and I’m certainly glad for that because the band got better without him.
 For 1986, Awaken the Guardian is not a bad album but it cannot compare to what Metallica or Slayer did.
 Fates Warning would get better after 1988 and would be superb for the next decade.
-Awaken is like a warm-up album that helped these guys get better.
+Awaken the Guardian is like a warm-up album that helped these guys get better.